ntk148v/til/amazon/courses/aws-saa-c03/README.md

       - Single encryption key that is used to encrypt and decrypt
       - AWS services that are integrated with KMS use Symmetric CMKs
       - You never get access to the KMS Key unencrypted (must call KMS API to use)
-    - Asymmetric (RSA & ECC key pairs):
+    - Asymmetric (RSA and ECC key pairs):
       - Public (Encrypt) and Private Key (Decrypt) pair
       - Used for Encrypt/Decrypt, or Sign/Verify operations
       - The public key is downloadable, but you can't access the Private Key unencrypted